-Assoc.
-Prof. Kenji Suzuki, Illinois Institute of Technology, USA
+Prof. Kenji Suzuki, Tokyo Institute of Technology, Japan

-Kenji Suzuki, Ph.D. (by Published Work; Nagoya University) worked at Hitachi Medical Corporation, Japan, Aichi Prefectural University, Japan, as a faculty member, and in Department of Radiology, University of Chicago, as Assistant Professor.
-In 2014, he joined Department of Electric and Computer Engineering and Medical Imaging Research Center, Illinois Institute of Technology, as Associate Professor.
-In 2017, he was jointly appointed in World Research Hub Initiative at Tokyo Institute of Technology as Full Professor (Specially Appointed).
-He published more than 320 papers (including 110 peer-reviewed papers in leading journals).
-His papers were cited more than 8,500 times by other researchers.
-He has an h-index of 42.
-He is inventor on 30 patents (including 13 granted patents), which were licensed to several companies and commercialized.
-He published 10 books and 22 book chapters, and edited 13 journal special issues.
-He was awarded/co-awarded more than 25 grants as PI including NIH R01 and ACS.
+Kenji Suzuki, Ph.D. (by Published Work; Nagoya University) worked at Hitachi Medical Corp., Japan, Aichi Prefectural University, Japan, as a faculty member, and in Department of Radiology, University of Chicago, as Assistant Professor.
+In 2014, he joined Department of Electric and Computer Engineering and Medical Imaging Research Center, Illinois Institute of Technology, as Associate Professor (Tenured).
+In 2017, he was jointly appointed in World Research Hub Initiative (WRHI), Institute of Innovative Research (IIR), Tokyo Institute of Technology, Japan, as Specially Appointed Professor (equivalent to Visiting Professor).
+He published 330 papers (including 110 peer-reviewed journal papers).
+He has been actively studying deep learning in medical imaging and computer-aided diagnosis in the past 25 years.
+His papers were cited more than 13,000 times, and his h-index is 47.
+He is inventor on 30 patents (including ones of earliest deep-learning patents), which were licensed to several companies and commercialized.
+He published 11 books and 22 book chapters, and edited 13 journal special issues.
+He was awarded a number of grants as PI including NIH R01 and ACS.
 He served as the Editor of a number of leading international journals, including Pattern Recognition and Medical Physics.
-He served as a referee for 80 international journals, an organizer of 30 international conferences, and a program committee member of 150 international conferences.
-He gave 95 invited talks and keynote speeches at international conferences and universities.
-His research was covered in 42 articles in international newspapers, magazines and journals by press and media.
-He received 25 awards, including 3 RSNA Certificate of Merit Awards, IEEE Outstanding Member Award, Cancer Research Foundation Young Investigator Award, Kurt Rossmann Award for Excellence in Teaching from Univ of Chicago, IEICE 2014 Best Journal Paper Award, Springer-Nature EANM Most Cited Journal Paper Award 2016, and Marquis Who's Who 2017 Albert Nelson Marquis Lifetime Achievement Award.
+He served as a referee for 91 international journals such as Science Translational Medicine (IF: 16.8) and Nature Communications (IF: 12.4), an organizer of 62 international conferences, and a program committee member of 170 international conferences.
+He gave 120 invited talks and keynote speeches at international conferences.
+He received 26 awards, including Springer-Nature EANM Most Cited Journal Paper Award 2016 and 2017 Albert Nelson Marquis Lifetime Achievement Award.